-IDFC FIRST Bank and Mastercard Unveil the FIRST SWYP Credit Card - The Coolest Card for Today's Generation | www.lokmattimes.com
+IDFC FIRST Bank and Mastercard Unveil the FIRST SWYP Credit Card - the Coolest Card for Today's Generation | www.lokmattimes.com

 - Customers can earn 400 additional reward points on minimum rental spends of Rs.
 20,000 per month

-* FIRST SWYP Referral Program: FIRST SWYP Cardholders can refer their friends & earn benefits on every successful referral - starting from a waiver of annual fees worth Rs 499 on the first successful referral, to 4000 bonus rewards, Movie vouchers, Domestic lounge access & much more
+* FIRST SWYP Referral Program: FIRST SWYP Cardholders can refer their friends & earn benefits on every successful referral - starting from a waiver of annual fees worth Rs.
+499 on the first successful referral, to 4000 bonus rewards, Movie vouchers, Domestic lounge access & many more

 * Railway Lounge Access: 4 complimentary railway lounge access every quarter